 - How much does your law firm charge?

 We represent people facing disabilities that have affected their ability to work.
 If you've been working for a certain amount of time and have a physical or mental impairment that meets the Social Security Administration's definition, you may qualify for benefits through the government's Social Security Disability Insurance program.
-If you haven't worked long enough or your child is disabled, you may be entitled to payments through the Social Security Income program.
-You must have very little income and your total assets must not exceed a certain amount.

 Yes.
 While you don't have to hire an attorney for a denied claim, statistics show that people with representation have a better chance of winning their cases.
 You may double the chance of winning in an appeal of your denied claim.
 That's why you shouldn't give up if you don't get the result you expected from the government.
 We may be able to help you win on appeal.
 Even if the first reconsideration of your claim is denied, we can continue to file appeals on your behalf and work to build a stronger case for your disability benefits.